aidnurs/-100DaysOfCode/log.md

 # 100 Days Of Code - Log

+### Day 12: August 18, 2017

+**Today's Progress**: worked with nodejs, just playing with it and trying different commands + still doing algorithms from FCC

+**Thoughts:** node isn't so hard as I thought.
+DO FCC to get certificate!!!

 ### Day 11: August 17, 2017

 **Today's Progress**: working on TwitchTV + basic algorithms from FCC + learnyounode exercises